Skip to main content

 port: 25

-# For an additional Postfix running outside any container
+# For an additional Postfix running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"